5280Ty/redshift-labs/infra-projects/lab_rebuild/Day_2 _Configuring_Primary_Node.md

 **Author:** Ty
 **Date:** October 2025

-Goal: To get all core services configured and fully operational.
+Objective: To get all core services configured and fully operational.

 ---